Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

-In the usual context of linear inverse problems, producing an accurate estimate from noisy underdetermined linear observations requires some ``regularity'' assumption Such an assumption often takes the form of a ``low-dimensional'' model set that the quantity to estimate is close to. \begin{example} In the case of sparse vector recovery (respectively low-rank matrix recovery), one wishes to estimate $\vx \in \RR^{n}$ (resp. $\mX \in \RR^{n \times n}$) from $\vy \approx \mA \vx$ (resp. $\vy \approx \mA \mathrm{vec}(\mX)$).
-Guarantees provided that $\vx$ is close to the set of $k$-sparse vectors (resp. that $\mX$ is close to the set of rank-$r$ matrices). \end{example}
+In the usual context of linear inverse problems, producing an accurate estimate from noisy underdetermined linear observations requires some ``regularity'' assumption.
+Such an assumption often takes the form of a ``low-dimensional'' model set that the quantity to estimate is close to. \begin{example} In the case of sparse vector recovery (respectively low-rank matrix recovery), one wishes to estimate $\vx \in \RR^{n}$ (resp. $\mX \in \RR^{n \times n}$) from $\vy \approx \mA \vx$ (resp. $\vy \approx \mA \mathrm{vec}(\mX)$).
+Guarantees are achieved when $\vx$ is close to the set of $k$-sparse vectors (resp. when $\mX$ is close to the set of rank-$r$ matrices). \end{example}

-Similarly here, estimating $\estProb$ from $\vy \approx \SketchingOperatorProb(\instProb)$ may require considering some model set $\Model$, which choice and definition will be discussed in Section~\ref{sec:choosemodel}. \begin{remark} While in classical compressive sensing the model set plays the role of prior knowledge on the data distribution that completes the observations, in the examples considered here we will obtain {\em distribution free} excess risk guarantees using models {\em derived from the loss function}. \end{remark}
+Similarly here, estimating $\Prob$ from $\vy \approx \SketchingOperatorProb(\Prob)$ may require considering some model set $\Model$, whose choice and definition will be discussed in Section~\ref{sec:choosemodel}. \begin{remark} While in classical compressive sensing the model set plays the role of prior knowledge on the data distribution that completes the observations, in the examples considered here we will often obtain {\em distribution free} excess risk guarantees using models {\em derived from the loss function}. \end{remark}